yangymargaret/REUNION/README.md

 - --atac_meta: the filename of the ATAC-seq read count matrix of the metacells, default = -1.

-  If this parameter is specified, ReDiscover will not use the 'path_save' parameter to locate the ATAC-seq data of the metacells.
+  If this parameter is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data of the metacells.

 - --rna_meta: the filename of the RNA-seq read count matrix of the metacells, default = -1.

-  If this parameter is specified, ReDiscover will not use the 'path_save' parameter to locate the RNA-seq data of the metacells.
+  If this parameter is specified, ReDiscover will not use the 'input_dir' parameter to locate the RNA-seq data of the metacells.

 - --method_type_feature_link: the method which provides initially estimated peak-TF associations as input to ReDiscover, default = 'Unify'.